felgueres/clustered-ab-test/README.md

 The integration of renewable energy generation, significant changes in demand (ie. electric cars, storage, CHP) and the motivation to improve power system's efficiency are driving unprecedented changes in electricity markets.

-These forms of interaction increase generation-consumption volatility, making it increasingly complex for service providers to optimize capacity utilization of the electrical infrastructure.
+These forms of interaction drive generation-consumption volatility, making increasingly complex for service providers to optimize capacity utilization of the grid.

 At a household-level, smart-metering technology is a means to collect high resolution temporal data; enabling demand management strategies to help in such imbalance.

 ### Data Source

-The dataset used derives from the CER Smart Metering experiment in Ireland, where users were allocated either to a flat (control) or variable (treatment) electricity tariff.
+The dataset derives from the CER Smart Metering experiment in Ireland, where users were allocated either to a flat (control) or variable (treatment) electricity tariff.

 The CER's goal was to address the overall household response to variable tariffs.
-Where as this project attempts to identify the subgroups of users that drive such response.
+This project attempts to identify the subgroups of users that drive such response.

  * Irish Social Science Data Archive: Smart Meter
    * Includes 4,000 anonymized household data